petrickjerico/tp/docs/DeveloperGuide.md

     * a1.
 StudyBananas shows an error message.
    Use case resumes at step 2.

-#### Use case: UC07 quiz of flashcard set (no storage of answer)
+#### Use case: UC07 Quiz of flashcard set (no storage of answer)
 **MSS**
-1. User requests a quiz of a given flashcard set
+1. User requests a quiz of a given flashcard set.
-2. StudyBananas shows the first question in the flashcard set
+2. StudyBananas shows the first question in the flashcard set.
-3. User manually answers the question
+3. User manually answers the question.
-4. User flips the flashcard to check the answer
+4. User flips the flashcard to check the answer.
-5. User indicates whether the input answer is correct or incorrect
+5. User indicates whether the input answer is correct or incorrect.
 6. StudyBananas loads the next flashcard.
    Step 2 - 6 are repeated until reaching the end of the flashcard set, or the User wants to stop the quiz halfway.
    Use case ends.